Ackerman Institute for the Family

 - Listen effectively to the Board as a whole and to each Director individually; understand their interests and maximize their individual investments and engagement, ensuring a rewarding experience for them and continuing to build their commitment to and pride in Ackerman;

-- Oversee annual giving campaigns with the existing donor base, and launch an innovative major gifts campaign;
+- Oversee annual giving campaigns with the existing donor base and launch an innovative and aggressive major gifts campaign;

 - Renew and increase revenue from major donors, individual contributors, family foundations, and corporations;